The Bank of Canada raised its overnight rate again (and again and again). It is now at 5% and the prime rate is now 7.2%.

-With the overnight interest rate jumping 2.5%, those affected will mostly be individuals with variable rate debts on secured or unsecured lines of credit such as personal lines of credit, business lines of credit, and HELOCs.
+With the overnight interest rate jumping up again, those affected will mostly be individuals with variable rate debts on secured or unsecured lines of credit such as personal lines of credit, business lines of credit, and HELOCs.
 Canadians with these variable rate debts will experience higher minimum payments due to the rise in interest rates.
 When the prime rate goes up as a result of the overnight rate hike, it can significantly impact the total cost of your loan.

 While most auto loans have a fixed rate, lenders can offer auto loans with variable interest rates which fluctuate based on the economy’s condition.

 With variable-rate auto loans, when interest rates rise, many borrowers refinance and extend their terms.
 In short, your payment amount might be the same but you’ll be paying more in the long run, as it takes longer to pay off.
 Moreover, your financial situation might change over time and unforeseen circumstances may lead to missed payments which leads to more financial penalties.